The Story of Venetian Masks

 $59.00

-Authentic Venetian Masquerade Mask Burgundy Gold Color Made In Venice, Italy
+Handmade Venetian Masquerade Mask Burgundy and Gold Color Wall Decor from Italy

 Venetian Masks on eBay